mwat56/kaliber/README.md

 	Most options can be set in an INI file to keep the command-line short ;-)
 	$ _

-As you can see there are quite a few options available, but almost all of them are optional since they come with reasonable default values most of which can be set in the accompanying INI-file.
+As you can see there are quite a few options available, but almost all of them are optional since they come with reasonable default values most of which can be set in the accompanying INI-file (in fact, the "default" values shown above are coming from the INI-file used).

 ### INI file